jacekkowalczyk82/audio-transkryption-tool/README.md

 # audio-transkryption-tool
-Audio transkryption to text tool
+Audio transkryption to text tool.the application allows to record audio note which will be automatically transcribed to text.
+Instead of typing on the keyboard you can talk to your computer.

 ## Development env